Build a Stronger Relationship With Your Teen By Doing Something Together

 • Guided Outdoor Leadership

-Calm, supportive guidance throughout canoeing, navigation, fire-building, and all group challenges.
+Calm, supportive guidance throughout all activities.

-The focus is on learning side by side, not being tested or judged.
+The focus is on learning side by side—not being tested or judged.

 • Small Group Size